 Exciting news!
-My new book, Life List: Poems, is now available for pre-order from Riverfeet Press.
-Order now and you’ll receive 10% off the cover price.
+My new book, Life List: Poems, is now available from Riverfeet Press.
+Order now.

 “Passionate yet mature, this is Beaudin’s most inspired and finest work.
 Every Montanan should own it, and every birder.
 Every reader.” –Rick Bass, author of For a Little While

 “Exquisite and full of life like the birds themselves.
 In each poem we find clarity and compassion as we stand on the razor-edge of uncertainty. –Terry Tempest Williams, author of Erosion

 I’m over-the-loon [sic] excited to be bringing you this collection of poems with over 20 stunning monotypes by Storrs Bishop and an introduction by J. Drew Lanham.
 This has been an incredible journey of going deep into what birds mean to me, as well as how they connect with my beliefs about our relationships (and responsibilities) to the earth, to each other, to the wild spaces both in the world and within ourselves.

 It has also been a journey into my convictions about what poetry is, and how a poem is made.
 I spent a lot of time breaking things down to their foundations, questioning what tools and building techniques I was using, and discovering new ways to hear the music of a poem.
 I really hope you will enjoy the results.

 “This is a powerful, creative, and environmentally grounded work.
 Beautiful and exquisite in its celebration of flight and how wilderness works its way into our blood and bones and calls us to something transcendent.”

 –Shann Ray, author of American Copper and Blood Fire Vapor Smoke